sitespeedio/coach/README.md

 const domScriptPromise = api.getDomAdvice();
 ```

 Take the <em>domScript</em> and run it in your browser and take care of the result.

-You also want to test the HAR file:
+To test the HAR you need to generate the HAR yourself and then run it against the advice.

 ```javascript
 const api = require('webcoach');